 Travel is a truly wonderful thing.
 It exposes you to new places, people, and experiences.
-It opens your mind and can change your worldview; plus it’s just a lot of fun.
+It opens your mind and can change your worldview; plus it’s just a lot of fun … especially if you’ve been lucky in scouring out cheap international flights for your adventure.
 Unfortunately, there’s a dark side to the travel experience.
 Plenty of would-be travelers have found their plans utterly derailed after being taken in by a clever travel scam.
 You don’t have to let devious scammers hamper your itinerary.
 Instead, just follow these simple steps.
 They’ll help you stay alert, safe, and make sure you can enjoy your trip worry-free.

 Scam Alert: The Confirmation Call